GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/trello.rst

     service = trello
     trello.api_key = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     trello.token = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    trello.board = AaBbCcDd

 The above example is the minimum required to import tasks from Trello.
-This will import every card from all your bord as a separate task.
+This will import every card from the specified board.
+The value for ``trello.board`` can be either the board id of the board "short link".
+The later is the easiest option as it is part of the board URL: in your browser, navigate to the board you want to pull cards from and look at the URL, it should be something like ``https://trello.com/b/xxxxxxxx/myboard``: copy the part between ``/b/`` and the next ``/`` in the ``trello.board`` field.

 Feel free to use any of the configuration options described in :ref:`common_configuration_options` or described in `Service Features`_ below.

 ..
 HINT: